16 Surprising Signs Your Mother Is Toxic

 6. She dismisses your feelings and invalidates your experiences.

-When you try to express your feelings or share your experiences, does your mothers brush them off, downplay them, or tell you you’re overreacting?
+When you try to express your feelings or share your experiences, does your mum brush them off, downplay them, or tell you that you’re overreacting?
 Toxic mothers often invalidate their children’s emotions, making them feel like their thoughts and feelings don’t matter.
-This can lead to a sense of isolation, self-doubt, and difficulty trusting your own emotions.
+It often leads to a sense of isolation, self-doubt, and difficulty trusting your own emotions.

 7. She’s emotionally unavailable and distant.